-With funding support from the National Center on Health, Physical Activity, and Disability (NCHPAD), America Walks is working to implement the Nine Guidelines for Disability Inclusion (Commit to Inclusion, 2017, Guidelines for Disability Inclusion):
+With funding support from the National Center on Health, Physical Activity, and Disability (NCHPAD), America Walks is working to implement the Nine Guidelines for Disability Inclusion (Commit to Inclusion, n.d.):

 - 1. Inclusion of people with disability in objectives

 - 2. Involvement of people with disability in development, implementation, and evaluation

 - 3. Program accessibility

 - 4. Accommodations for participants with disability

 - 5. Outreach and communication to people with disability

 - 6. Cost considerations and feasibility

 - 7. Affordability

 - 8. Process evaluation

 - 9. Outcomes evaluation